(Photo – from Isfahan, Iran of Si-o-Seh Pol or the Bridge of 33 Arches, commissioned by King – Shah Abbas I in 1602)

 - Two electives selected from: ART 491B, 492B, 493, HIST 301, 302, 355, 432, and REL 352.
 (One course in Arabic language may be used as one of the electives.)

-- A final research project in association with an elective class.
+- Students are required to undertake a final research project in association with an elective class.
 Advanced undergraduates with GPA of 3.5 or above may, with instructor consent, use credit from the following graduate classes: ART/ASAN 792, HIST 662, or PHIL 730.

 Tamara Albertini describes Islamic Studies at UHM.